tomjoht/tomjoht.github.io/_restapicourse/restapi1_8.md

 Logging responses to the console is one of the most useful ways to test whether an API response is working or not.
 The console collapses each object inside its own expandable section.
 This allows you to inspect the payload.

-## Customizing Console log messages
+## Customizing console log messages

 You can add other information to the console log message.
 To preface the log message with a string, add something like this: